Skip to content

 Change Risk

-Remove a handler (normal checkpoint) Events that only the removed handler subscribed to become undeliverable.
-The graph halts early — no crash, but incomplete execution.
+Remove a handler (normal checkpoint) Events only the removed handler subscribed to become undeliverable.
+Graph halts early — no crash, incomplete execution.

-Add a reducer The new reducer starts cold — it misses its default values and all historical event projections.
-Only events added after the resume point contribute.
+Add a reducer New reducer starts cold — misses default values and all historical projections.
+Only post-resume events contribute.

-Remove a reducer The reducer's channel data is silently dropped from the checkpoint.
+Remove a reducer Channel data is silently dropped from the checkpoint.

 Best Practices